l-hammer/YDTemplate/README.md

 ## Contributing

-- Fork it!
+- :fork_and_knife:Fork it!
-- Create your branch: `git checkout -b new-branch`
+- :wrench:Create your branch: `git checkout -b new-branch`
-- Commit your changes: `git commit -am 'Add some feature'`
+- :memo:Commit your changes: `git commit -am 'Add some feature'`
-- Push to the branch: `git push origin new-branch`
+- :rocket:Push to the branch: `git push origin new-branch`
-- Submit a pull request
+- :tada:Submit a pull request

 ## License